thingylabs/performance.thingylabs.io/index.md

 ## Contact
 For inquiries about the campaign, data protection, outreach, or commercial opportunities, email [performance@thingylabs.io](mailto:performance@thingylabs.io) or call [+49 711 968 814 61](tel:+4971196881461).

+---

+*For questions or to exercise your GDPR rights, contact [performance@thingylabs.io](mailto:performance@thingylabs.io).*

+---

+### License
+This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/). © D3velop Ltd (In Gründung) – Licensed to Thingylabs GmbH.